20th Vincent Lingiari Memorial Lecture (2020)

 This presentation will include performances of a selection of Yanajanak songs and related dances, as well as a brief talk discussing the songs’ origins, history and social context.

-Mr Carmody, best known for co-writing with Paul Kelly the iconic song “From Little Things Big Things Grow”, which traces the events of the Wave Hill Station walk-off and is solidly canonised in Australian protest-song culture.
+Mr Carmody, acclaimed Indigenous singer-songwriter, best known for co-writing with Paul Kelly the iconic song “From Little Things Big Things Grow”, which traces the events of the Wave Hill Station walk-off and is solidly canonised in Australian protest-song culture.

 The lecture was part of celebrations for the 7th Annual Symposium on Indigenous Music and Dance held at the University from 16-17 August 2008.
 The Symposium brought together Indigenous and non-Indigenous researchers and performers from across Australia.

-Marking 40 years since the Referendum, the 2007 lecture was titled 40 years since the Referendum: Learning from the past, walking into the future, and was a discussion of current Indigenous-related issues and events.
+Marking 40 years since the Referendum, the 2007 lecture was a discussion of current Indigenous-related issues and events.

 About the key speakers